Published March 18, 2025 • Updated October 23, 2025

 Evidence snapshot:

-- Cyfluthrin can bind to sediments, which can raise surface-water risk and prolong exposure (Northwest Coalition for Alternatives to Pesticides, 1994)
+- Binds to sediments, which can raise surface-water persistence and exposure risk (Northwest Coalition for Alternatives to Pesticides, 1994)

-- Avoid broad sprays near drains and blooming plants; use targeted applications where feasible (University of California ANR IPM, 2025)
+- Extension guidance advises avoiding broad sprays near drains and blooming plants; favor targeted applications where feasible (University of California ANR IPM, 2025)

 | Active | Common uses | Key risks | Likely impacts | Benefit of avoiding |